 This is rooted in the example of British scientist Sir Francis Galton, who in 1907 asked more than 700 people at a county fair to guess the weight of an ox.
-Not one individual guessed right, but the average of all the guesses provided a number almost identical to the ox's weight.
+No one individual guessed correctly, but the average of all the guesses provided a number almost identical to the ox's weight.

 Who Uses Crowdsourcing?

-OpenOffice, which is a productivity suite compatible with Microsoft Office products, is one of the more well-known examples of such open-source software.
+OpenOffice, which is a productivity suite compatible with Microsoft Office products, is one example of open-source software.
 Because it is developed through a form of crowdsourcing, it also is free to download and use.

 Many forms of crowdsourcing are a means of attracting free labor.
 By seeking input from the crowd, businesses or other organizations bypass the process of hiring someone to do the desired job.
 There are forms of crowdsourcing, though, that involve getting paid.

-Crowdsourcing marketplaces on the web, also known as "micro-labor" sites, provide opportunities for groups of people to perform small tasks or "micro-jobs" for small fees.
+Crowdsourcing marketplaces on the web, also known as "micro-labor" sites, provide opportunities for groups of people to perform tasks or "micro-jobs" for small fees.
 Crowdsourcing websites put out open calls on behalf of clients who need microtasks performed.
 For example, Amazon’s Mechanical Turk offers virtual tasks that can be done online from home, and TaskRabbit connects people to complete virtual tasks in addition to running errands or doing odd jobs in person.

-However, companies that use micro-labor often label these tasks as crowdsourcing jobs and do still receive some of the benefits they could get from a large crowd.
-If they are putting out calls for many small tasks to be completed and getting responses from many micro-workers, that's still much different than hiring one or a few full-time employees to perform each of those tasks.
+However, companies that use micro-labor often label these tasks as crowdsourcing jobs and do still receive some of the benefits of a large crowd.
+If they are putting out calls for many small tasks to be completed and getting responses from many micro-workers, the company still gets the benefit of multiple viewpoints over time from multiple sources.

 No matter whether it uses in-person groups, online connections, or micro-labor from marketplaces, crowdsourcing comes with pros and cons.